JoeVirtual/KonFoo/docs/array.rst

 .. code-block:: python
    :emphasize-lines: 7-9

-    # Factory class for a array element with arguments and/or keywords.
+    # Factory class for an array element with arguments and/or keywords.
     class StringFactory:
         def __init__(self, size):
             # Argument for the array element.